It’s Small Charity Week this week, so we’ve put together a list of amazing Manchester charities that need your help.

 42nd Street and The Horsfall

-42nd Street engage with young people facing tough times, supporting the emotional wellbeing and mental health of young people aged 11-25, and providing free and confidential services.
-They also run social action programmes, deliver specialist training and made the ultimate step in supporting young people by setting up The Horsfall, an exciting creative venue inspired by the 19th century cultural experiment of the Ancoats Art Museum.
+42nd Street engage with young people facing tough times, supporting the emotional well-being and mental health of young people aged 11-25, and providing free and confidential services.
+They also run social action programmes, deliver specialist training and made the ultimate step in supporting young people by setting up The Horsfall, an exciting creative venue inspired by the 19th-century cultural experiment of the Ancoats Art Museum.

-Talbot House supports parents and carers of people who have learning disabilities and help carers across the city feel supported and valued.
+Talbot House supports parents and carers of people who have learning disabilities and helps carers across the city feel supported and valued.
 They have a down-to-earth, friendly system whereby carers can pop in for a cup of tea and a chat as well as additional one-to-one support services, day trips and much more.

 The Society For Abandoned Animals

-Established as a charity in 1967, The Society for Abandoned Animals cares for and rehouse the many unwanted cats and rabbits dumped around the city every year.
+Established as a charity in 1967, The Society for Abandoned Animals cares for and rehouses the many unwanted cats and rabbits dumped around the city every year.
 The Society relies on donations so your support can have a big impact.
 Just think of all the cat food you could buy for twenty quid – and your donations will help them care for more animals too.

 Manchester People First

-Manchester People First is open to learning disabled adults and run by staff who also have learning difficulties.
+Manchester People First is open to learning-disabled adults and run by staff who also have learning difficulties.
 Based on Cheetham Hill, they advocate the right for everyone to have control over their lives and make independent choices.

-A charity created out of tragedy but continuing to inspire hope every day.
+A charity created out of tragedy but continues to inspire hope every day.
 Coffee4Craig was founded by the sister and brother-in-law of Craig White who died on the streets of Cardiff in 2013 after a heroin overdose whilst battling schizophrenia.
-Their call-out on Facebook for friends to buy a coffee for someone who is homeless and say it was from Craig turned into a meal in Cardiff in his honour and then a food and drink for the homeless service in their home city of Manchester.
+Their call-out on Facebook for friends to buy a coffee for someone who is homeless and say it was from Craig turned into a meal in Cardiff in his honour and then food and drink for the homeless service in their home city of Manchester.
 Coffee4Craig now support over 200 people every month, with over 50 volunteers regularly putting on street kitchens here.

 Lifeshare works with Manchester’s many homeless people.
 The first point of contact is with people on the streets, offering practical assistance, support and information, plus they open up a kitchen at Charter Street Ragged School on Saturday and Sunday mornings from 7am-9am.

-This charity provides a place for anyone to talk about their mental health from people serious mental health conditions to those who are stressed or worried.
+This charity provides a place for anyone to talk about their mental health from people with serious mental health conditions to those who are stressed or worried.
 Over 12,900 people in Greater Manchester have found support from Self Help this year.
 They stay up to support people into the night too with a crisis service available over the phone.